-Thousands of Duval County public school students who have the desire but lack the resources to continue their educations beyond high school may qualify for full scholarship at one of Jacksonville’s private or public colleges and universities.
-The presidents of Edward Waters College, Florida State College at Jacksonville, Jacksonville University and the University of North Florida have agreed to offer scholarships to program eligible students who meet the academic standards to attend their institutions.
+Thousands of Duval County public school students who have the desire to further their educational goals may fear that they lack the resources to continue their academic careers beyond high school.
+However, many students may qualify for scholarships at one of Jacksonville’s private or public colleges and universities.
+The presidents of Edward Waters College, Florida State College at Jacksonville, Jacksonville University and the University of North Florida have each agreed to offer Jacksonville Commitment scholarships to eligible students who meet the academic standards required for admittance to their institutions.

 “If Jacksonville is going to prosper, we must ensure that our citizens are well educated.
 Too many high school students don’t think a college degree is possible because of the cost.
 The Jacksonville Commitment is our way, the community’s way, of eliminating the cost barrier.”